narrative-environments/CourseCompendium/Hidden-Love-Songs.md

 RELATED TERMS:

 Hidden Love Songs was created by Arlete Costelo and Melissa Mongiat, while students on the MA Narrative environments course, Central Saint Martins.
-The 20-metre installation helped to brighten the area around the Royal Festival Hall during building works.
-The hidden love messages were gradually revealed in the lead up to St Valentine’s Day [Date]
+The 20-metre installation helped to brighten the area around the Royal Festival Hall during building works in 2006.
+The hidden love messages were gradually revealed in the lead up to St Valentine’s Day.

 Commuters on a busy walkway alongside the Royal Festival Hall will be able to read love messages whilst they are serenaded by Mark-Anthony Turnage’s latest composition.